 In this section we will be addressing evidence-based practice.
 Throughout your readings you will note that it is also called research-based practice.
-The "Competencies required of the new graduate" (1998, RNABC) state that the new graduate: integrates research findings from nursing, health sciences and related disciplines into own nursing practice (with peer consultation); engages in conducting health or nursing research by identifying researchable questions and collecting or assembling research data (under direction); and uses evidence-based knowledge from nursing, health sciences and related disciplines to select and individualize nursing interventions (practicing independently).
-We will be looking at evidence-based practice in more detail and exploring how it is integrated into clinical practice.
+The "Competencies required of the new graduate" (1998, RNABC) state that the new graduate: integrates research findings from nursing, health sciences and related disciplines into own nursing practice (with peer consultation); engages in conducting health or nursing research by identifying researchable questions and collecting or assembling research data (under direction); and uses evidence-based knowledge from nursing, health sciences and related disciplines to select and individualize nursing interventions (practicing independently) We will be looking at evidence-based practice in more detail and exploring how it is integrated into clinical practice.

-Week 11 EVIDENCE/RESEARCH BASED PRACTICE First hour RNABC position statement Class preparation Define research/evidence-based on Nursing Research. practice.
-Describe the goals of nursing RNABC Standard for research according to the RNABC Nursing Practice (1998) position statement.
-P39.
-What is the purpose of research based practice?
+Week 11 EVIDENCE/RESEARCH BASED PRACTICE First hour Class preparation RNABC position statement Define research/evidence-based practice. on Nursing Research Describe the goals of nursing RNABC Standard for research according to the RNABC Nursing Practice (1998) position statement.
+P39 What is the purpose of research based practice?
 Simpson, B. (1996).
 What are the barriers to nursing Evidence-based nursing research? practice: state of the art.
+What are some examples of Canadian Nurse, research/evidence based clinical November, 22-25.

+practice tools?

+class and identify:

-What are some examples of Canadian Nurse, research/evidence based clinical November, pp22-25. practice tools?
-RNABC: Integrating Class discussion evidence-based practice clinical tools with practice Identify research studies that would fulfill the goals of nursing research.
-(1996).Discuss the role nurses can play in relation to nursing research?
+Identify research studies that would fulfill the goals of nursing research.
+Discuss the role nurses can play in relation to nursing research?
 What role can you assume as student nurses?
 Discuss solutions to breaking down the barriers to research.
 How can clinical paths be a source of nursing research studies?
-Review selected research studies in class and identify: a) the purpose of the study. b) potential impact on patient outcomes. c) the goal it achieves in relation to the goals of nursing research.